 1950 and onwards: Azulejos are rediscovered by artists and the public.
 They are used to decorate public spaces, such as metro stations

-As said before, the azulejos date back to the Moorish rule over parts of the Iberian Peninsula and thus can also be found in Spain.
-Most prominent example is the Alhambra in Seville.
+As said before, the azulejos date back to the Moorish rule over parts of the Iberian Peninsula.
+Thus, we can also find them in Spain.
+The most prominent example is the Alhambra in Seville.
 The Moors imported the tradition from today’s Egypt and it dates back to even more ancient times.

 Considering their origin, it is interesting to take a closer look at the term “azulejos”.
 It seems almost natural to assume that it comes from “azul”, which means blue in Portuguese.
-However, its origin can actually be found in the Arabic language.
+However, we can find its origin in the Arabic language.
 “Az-zulayj” can roughly be translated as “polished stone”.
 After Muslim tradition, the original tiles displayed only symbols and no living creatures.

 While the Moors lost control over the Iberian Peninsula, the azulejos stayed.
 In 1503, King Manuel I of Portugal visited Seville.
 He was impressed by the application of tiles there and introduced the techniques used in Spain to his country.

 The earthquake of 1755 destroyed large parts of the city.
-Nonetheless, it also led to an increased use of azulejos.
+Nonetheless, it also led to an increase in the use of azulejos.
 The Pombaline style was introduced with its more minimalistic motives.

 In 1807, Napoleon invaded Portugal.
 The invasion was almost bloodless.
 Nonetheless, many, including the royal family, feared the Napoleonic rule and fled the country.
 The Portuguese colony Brasil was their primary destination.
 Here, the use of azulejos took an interesting turn.
 The climate in most parts of Brasil is more humid than in Portugal.
-Placing the tiles outside the houses stabilized the constructions.
-Once some of the “refugees” returned to their home country, they reimported this new application back from Brasil to Portugal.
+Therefore, placing the tiles outside the houses stabilized the constructions.
+Afterward, some of the “refugees” returned to their home country and reimported this new application back from Brasil to Portugal.

-While the tradition had fallen out of favour at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
-Contemporary tile art work can be seen in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
+While the tradition had fallen out of favor at the beginning of the 20th century, its importance has been increasingly recognized since the 1950s.
+We can see contemporary tile artwork in the stations “Parque” and “Restauradores” on Lisbon’s first metro line.
 With the Expo in 1998, additional stations were decorated with tiles.

 The production of tiles is similar to the production of glass.
 They are baked in an oven.
-Until today, two traditional productions methods remain most commonly used in Portugal.
-The methods differ in the way the colour is applied.
-The standard method is to simply paint the tiles by hand and then bake them.
+Until today, two traditional production methods remain most commonly used in Portugal.
+The methods differ in the way the color is applied.
+The standard method is to simply paint the tiles by hand and then to bake them.
 Another way is to use “cordas”, small ropes that are put on the tiles.
-The colour is applied and after baking the ropes are removed.
+The color is applied and, after baking, the ropes are removed.
 This method leaves little notches on the tiles thereby creating a kinetic effect.